agboom/sbt-steps/README.md

 # sbt steps

 Configure, run and share a list of tasks and commands to run in your sbt projects.
-Run the steps from the sbt shell.
+Run the steps from the sbt shell with a single command.
 Generate reports in HTML or in ASCII format.
 Use in GitHub Actions or any other CI environment.

 ## Demo